Mega Backdoor Roth: What It Is and How It Works

 What is the contribution limit for a mega backdoor Roth?

-The mega backdoor Roth strategy is typically best for high-income earners who have already maxed out their 401(k) and could save additional money.
-It’s also a way to get around the income and contribution limits associated with direct contributions to a Roth account.
+That's why the mega backdoor Roth strategy is typically best for high-income earners who have already maxed out their pre-tax 401(k) contributions and have additional funds to save for retirement.

 How is a mega backdoor Roth IRA taxed?

-A traditional 401(k) mainly receives pre-tax contributions, and you’d pay taxes on your withdrawals in retirement.
-With a mega backdoor Roth, you use your post-tax money to contribute to a 401(k) before rolling it over, so you don’t need to pay taxes on them again in retirement.
+A traditional 401(k) mainly receives pre-tax contributions, and you'd pay taxes on your withdrawals in retirement.
+With a mega backdoor Roth, you use your after-tax money to contribute to a 401(k) before converting it to a Roth IRA, so you don't need to pay taxes on the contributions again in retirement.

-If you roll over these post-tax savings contributions from your 401(k) to your designated Roth IRA immediately, you won’t have to pay taxes on earnings.
-But if you wait, you may have to pay taxes on the money you earn.
+If you convert these after-tax contributions from your 401(k) to your designated Roth IRA immediately, you won't have to pay taxes on the converted amount.
+But if you wait and there are earnings on those contributions, you may have to pay taxes on the earnings portion when you convert to a Roth IRA.

-You may also be subject to a pro-rata rule, which prevents you from separating your pre-tax and post-tax contributions when you make an in-service withdrawal from your 401(k).
-You may be able to get around this difficulty if your employee tracks your pre-tax and post-tax amounts and their growth.
+You may also be subject to a pro-rata rule, which prevents you from only converting your after-tax contributions when you make an in-service withdrawal from your 401(k).
+This rule requires you to convert a proportional amount of both pre-tax and after-tax funds.
+However, you may be able to avoid this issue if your employer tracks your pre-tax and after-tax amounts separately.

 It’s usually a good idea to talk to a financial advisor rather than doing a mega backdoor Roth on your own.
 The tax implications of a mega backdoor Roth IRA could be complicated, and you risk increasing your tax bill if you don’t go about it the right way.